-Jamie Busby '16, MAT Graduate, Southeast Polk Business Teacher

 - Educ 516 - This course is designed to serve students hoping to teach at the middle and/or high school levels, focusing on strategies and concerns common to most subjects at those levels.
 The students will build upon, expand, and apply their understandings of cognition, communication, motivation, management, research-based teaching strategies, and assessment.
 It involves an extensive practicum of at least 30 hours.
 In that practicum students will examine and practice a variety of evidence based teaching strategies, including teaching at least one lesson; use and evaluate educational technology; and apply techniques that assist secondary-level students read in the content areas.
 This course must be taken concurrently with, or prior to, taking a course in the Educ 540 series.
 Prerequisite: Educ 114, 118, and 222, or 500, 506, and 508.
 4 credits.

-Educ 521: Human Relations in Teaching: Diversity and Inclusion 2cr.
+Educ 521: Human Relations in Teaching: Diversity and Inclusion 4cr.

-Students will understand and deconstruct the impact of gender, gender identity, sexual orientation, SES, explore, confront, and proactively work to minimize the impact of one’s own biases on who they are as teachers and how one relates to/interacts with students, parents, administrators, and community members.
+Students will understand and deconstruct the impact of gender, gender identity, sexual orientation, SES, ethnicity, language diversity, and other factors on equitable educational opportunity.
+Further they will explore, confront, and proactively work to minimize the impact of one’s own biases on who they are as teachers and how one relates to/interacts with students, parents, administrators, and community members.
 Students will also understand the social structures and systemic “isms” (created by the intersection of diversity and power) within our society that if left unaddressed create gaping educational inequality.
 They will reflect upon said understandings and use such to plan for how one will integrate the various human relations issues, topics, knowledge, awareness, sensitivities, attitudes, and understandings into one’s own future classroom to create and maintain caring and democratic learning communities.
 To accomplish this students will explore and utilize purposefully inclusive pedagogy and student engaging and empowering organizational structures to create within one’s own future classroom a learning and living community in which each and every student is valued, respected, and cared for as they are–and that each will see themselves and all others as persons of unique worth and possibility.
 Prerequisites: Educ 114, 118, and 222 or Educ 500, 506 and 508.